public sector in pakistan

 The public sector in Pakistan has different regulatory bodies to oversee the activities of different industries of the economy.

-• National Electric Power Regulatory Authority (NEPRA) has been established as an independent regulatory body to improve the efficiency and availability of electric power services while protecting the interests of consumers, investors, and the operators equally.
+• National Electric Power Regulatory Authority (NEPRA) was established as an independent regulatory body to improve the efficiency and availability of electric power services while protecting the interests of consumers, investors, and operators equally.
 It also promotes competition and deregulates power sector activities where competition exists.

-• Oil and Gas Regulation Authority (OGRA) was established in 2002 for the development of the oil and gas sector, augmentation of private sector investment, and protection of consumer interests.
+• The Oil and Gas Regulation Authority (OGRA) was established in 2002 for the development of the oil and gas sector, the augmentation of private sector investment, and the protection of consumer interests.
 It regulates various activities including construction or operation of natural gas and oil pipelines.

 • Pakistan Telecommunication Authority (PTA) is a regulatory body for the telecom sector in Pakistan.
-It has been formed to ensure and facilitate the availability of high quality, efficient, cost-effective, and competitive telecommunication services throughout Pakistan and to protect the interests of consumers and licenses.
+It has been formed to ensure and facilitate the availability of high-quality, efficient, cost-effective, and competitive telecommunication services throughout Pakistan.

 • Pakistan Electronic Media Regulatory Authority (PEMRA) provides project management guidelines and action plans to the private sector involved in radio, television, and cable TV networks in the country.
 The main objectives of the authority include improvements in the standard of information, education, and entertainment.